 Generator tariffs are set using the following methodology.

-5.1 Determine Long Run Marginal Reinforcement Costs associated with Generation converted to an annuitised yardstick cost using assumed asset lives and the allowed cost of capital.
+5.1 Determine Long Run Marginal Reinforcement Costs associated with Generation

 Long Run Marginal Costs associated with accommodating embedded generation are identified.
 This will include reinforcement costs that are not recovered from individual connection applications.